CurlyBytes/CodeIgniter-3-Optimize/docs/Task.md

 ## Issue label bot
 - will documentation on how to use properly of the issue label bot
 - references https://github.com/settings/installations/5606216

+# Future

+## gitenvs.com
+- install for testing branch and dynamic setup with secure configs